 Before starting a weight loss plan for your dog, it’s important to rule out other health issues first.

-Canine obesity is a major problem, with estimates around 30-56% of dogs.
+Canine obesity is a significant problem, estimated to impact around 30-56% of all dogs.

-One contributing factor in canine obesity is the fact that foods have a diverse range of energy densities.
-On the lower end for dry food it can be in the 200’s kcals per 100 grams (approximately 1 cup) all the way to 660 kcals per cup.
+One contributing factor in canine obesity is that dog foods have a diverse range of energy densities.
+On the lower end, for dry food, it can be in the 200’s kcals per 100 grams (approximately 1 cup) to 660 kcals per cup.
 Most foods fall between 350-450 kcal per cup.
-Most foods in the 200’s kcal per cup are foods formulated for weight management or weight loss.
+Which is still a sizeable difference.
+Most of the dog foods in the 200’s kcal per cup are foods formulated specifically for weight management or weight loss.

-Fresh Foods range from 28 kcals per ounce (or 448 kcal per pound) all the way to 68 kcals per ounce (or 1088 kcal per pound).
+Fresh Foods range from 28 kcals per ounce (or 448 kcal per pound) to 68 kcals per ounce (or 1088 kcal per pound).

-It’s so important to always check the caloric density of the food anytime you switch foods even within brands so you don’t end up over or underfeeding.
+It’s so important always to check the caloric density of the food anytime you switch foods, even within brands, so you don’t end up over or underfeeding your dog or cat.

-In an ideal world feeding guidelines would help address this issue, but there is no set standard, and some brands don’t even have consistent feeding guidelines for their own foods.
+In an ideal world, feeding guidelines would help address this issue, but there is no set standard, and some brands don’t even have consistent feeding guidelines for their own foods with different caloric densitites.

-Another complicating factor is that a couple of brands do utilize Atwater Factors, while most use the modified Atwater factors.
-There is a growing body of evidence that the modified Atwater factors underestimate the energy provided by the food and this is likely another contributing factor to canine obesity as most brands are using modified Atwater factors.
-There are some brands that should be using Atwater factors instead of modified Atwater but that’s another topic entirely.
+Another complicating factor is that a couple of brands do utilize Atwater Factors, while most use the Modified Atwater Factors.
+There is a growing body of evidence that the Modified Atwater Factors underestimate the energy provided by the food.
+This is likely another contributing factor to canine obesity, as most brands use Modified Atwater factors.

 Example: A food that is 10% Moisture, 7% Ash, 4% Fiber, 31% Protein, 18% Fat, and 30% Carbohydrates.
-A food using Modified Atwater would report it at 366.5 Kcals per 100 Grams, while a food using Atwater factors would report it as 406 kcals.
+A food-using Modified Atwater would report it at 366.5 Kcals per 100 Grams, while a food-using Atwater factor would report it as 406 kcals.
 Making a difference of 39.5 kcals per 100 grams between the two reports of the same food.